Rickmic/Deep_CLEM/README.md

   ```

 <p align="justify">
   This environment was tested under <i>Ubuntu 16.04.5 LTS</i> with CUDA version <i>9.2.148</i>.
-If you use another CUDA version you may   have to install a different tensorflow version as in the yml file.
+If you use another CUDA version you may   have to install a different tensorflow version as in the .yml file.
 </p>